GeekBrainsPracticeTeam2/AndroidClient/README.md

 # AndroidClient
-Android client app to showing statistics onmobile  devices.
+Android client app to showing statistics on mobile  devices.

 Add to bulid.gradle: